-The 16-week Junior Special Agent Program aims to give fifth- and sixth-graders in disadvantaged neighborhoods the information, skills, and discipline they need to stay away from gangs, drugs, and crime.
+The Junior Special Agent Program aims to provide elementary school students the information, skills, and discipline necessary to stay away from gangs, drugs, and crime.
 Students also take a course in civics and learn about the FBI and the ways in which law enforcement helps to serve and protect their communities.

 The Child ID app—the first mobile application created by the FBI—provides a convenient place to electronically store photos and vital information about your children on your smartphone (note: no information is stored or collected by the FBI).
 In the event your child goes missing, users can show the pictures and provide physical identifiers such as height and weight to security or police officers on the spot.
 Using a special tab on the app, users can also quickly and easily e-mail the information to authorities.